Profile milling with router and milling table - How to mill perfect profiles

 Router table: A stationary platform with a built-in milling motor.
 You move the workpiece over the stationary machine.
 This means high stability, a clear view of the tool and therefore precise results.
 A table extension can be useful for large parts.

-RUWI Frästisch Classic Performance und RUWI Frästisch Premium
+RUWI Classic Performance Milling Table and RUWI Premium Milling Table

 Step 2: Tool selection and machine set-up

-Choose the right router tool for your project.
-Pay attention to the collet size, tool diameter and the maximum permissible speed.
-A milling cutter with thrust ball bearings is suitable for curved parts.
-For linear routing or if you want to mill the profile into the surface, you can work on the router table with a fence or use a manual router with a guide rail.
+Choose the right milling tool for your project.
+Pay attention to the collet size, tool diameter, and maximum permissible speed.
+A router bit with a self-aligning ball bearing is suitable for curved parts.
+For linear routing or if you want to route the profile into the surface, you can work at the router table with a guide rail or use a hand router with a guide rail.

 Mount the tool securely up to the marking in the collet chuck.
 Make sure that the milling depth, speed and direction of rotation are correct before you start.